scnslabutsa/myhthelperEduContent/_episodes/FR2sp.md

 **Fuente:**

-<span style="font-size:15px;">American Institute for Cancer Research, n.d Phytochemicals: The Cancer Fighters in Your Foods.</span>
+<span style="font-size:15px;">American Institute for Cancer Research, n.d.
+Phytochemicals: The Cancer Fighters in Your Foods.</span>